 They are joined by a parade of some of Disney’s most endearing sidekick characters: Lumiere the candlestick (Jerry Orbach) is romantic and rebellious, Cogsworth the clock (David Ogden Stiers) is pretentious and uptight, and Mrs. Potts the teapot (Angela Lansbury) is kindhearted and nurturing.
 There’s also Chip (Bradley Pierce) a teacup and Mrs. Potts’ son, as well as Belle’s father Maurice (Rex Everhart), a cooky and eccentric inventor.

 Beauty and the Beast boasts one of Disney’s best casts of characters.
-The main characters having a bit more to them than most Disney heroes, the sidekicks are all funny and charming (not to mention they actually have an integral role in the plot, and are never distracting from it), and its villain proves to be just as entertaining.
+Belle and the Beast have a bit more to them than most Disney heroes, the sidekicks are all funny and charming (not to mention they actually have a role in the plot, and are never distracting from it by hogging the spotlight as many animated sidekicks do), and its villain proves to be just as entertaining.
 Of course, it’s the songs that bring out the best of Beauty and the Beast’s story and characters.

 The animation, while maybe not quite matching up to the later Disney Renaissance films, remains colorful and full of detail.
 This is especially true during the aforementioned musical numbers, which gave a whole new life to Disney features.
 There are some small instances during close-up shots where the animation isn’t always so consistent, but on the whole Beauty and the Beast is still a lovely film.

 The character designs are still some of Disney’s best.
-Belle is an appropriate beauty, while the Beast couldn’t look more beastly if he were live-action or rendered through a computer.
-The supporting cast all boast simple, charming designs, while Gaston is a walking parody of masculinity.
+Belle is an appropriate beauty, while the Beast couldn’t look more beastly if he were live-action or rendered through a computer (a factoid that Disney themselves would later prove in 2017).
+The supporting cast all boast simple, charming designs, while Gaston is a walking parody of manliness.